Simulated prosthetic vision confirms checkerboard as an effective raster pattern for epiretinal implants

-The spatial arrangement of electrode activation was critical for optimizing performance in both letter recognition and motion discrimination tasks.
-The checkerboard pattern demonstrated superior accuracy (Figure~\ref{fig:results}), supporting the hypothesis that maximizing spatial separation between activated electrodes reduces perceptual interference.
-This finding aligns with prior studies showing that closely spaced phosphenes often merge, complicating the recognition of complex shapes like letters \citep{horsager_spatiotemporal_2010, wilke_electric_2011, bosking_percepts_2022, hou_axonal_2024}.
+Task performance depended critically on the spatial layout of electrode activation.
+The checkerboard pattern yielded the highest accuracy across both letter recognition and motion discrimination tasks (Figure~\ref{fig:results}), supporting the hypothesis that maximizing spatial separation between active electrodes reduces perceptual interference.
+This aligns with prior findings that closely spaced phosphenes tend to merge, degrading shape recognition \citep{horsager_spatiotemporal_2010, wilke_electric_2011, yucel_factors_2022, hou_axonal_2024}.

-Interestingly, the checkerboard pattern also excelled in the motion discrimination task, where other patterns, such as vertical and horizontal rasters, introduced apparent motion biases due to their sequential activation order.
-These biases were absent in the checkerboard pattern, indicating that its spatial organization mitigates the perceptual artifacts that can result from raster-induced motion.
+In the motion task, checkerboard rastering further reduced directional biases introduced by sequential activation in vertical and horizontal patterns.
+Its spatial balance mitigated apparent motion artifacts that can confound perceptual judgments.

+These benefits are not tied to a specific device configuration: although our simulations used a \SI{400}{\micro\metre} pitch to match the Argus~II array, it is the relative spacing (rather than the absolute pitch) that determines raster effectiveness.
+As electrode density scales, group separation scales proportionally, making the checkerboard advantage generalizable across implant designs.

 Participants' self-reported difficulty ratings further underscored the checkerboard pattern's advantages (Figure~\ref{fig:results-diff}).
 Lower difficulty ratings in both tasks suggest that this pattern not only enhances performance but also improves the subjective user experience, which is essential for promoting device usability and adoption \citep{beyeler_towards_2022, kasowski_systematic_2023, nadolskis_aligning_2024}.